 Koh Phayam – the best Koh Phayam beaches and how to get to Koh Phayam

-Not being particularly fond of over-developed and crowded beaches, we found ourselves in nearby Ranong, Thailand, only because we needed to cross over to Kawthoung in Myanmar to make our way to the remote Mergui archipelago.
+Not being particularly fond of over-developed and crowded beaches, we found ourselves in nearby Ranong, Thailand, having arrived there from Bangkok, only because we needed to cross over to Kawthoung in Myanmar to make our way to the remote Mergui archipelago.
 After reading about its close proximity to Ranong, and researching how to get to Koh Phayam, we decided to take a day trip there to experience the Koh Phayam beaches.

 We are happy to report that we have finally found a Thai island which doesn’t follow the cliché.
 We look forward to returning to the relatively pristine Koh Phayam beaches, which make the island a wonderful little place to chill for a few days.